Achievable logoAchievable logo

 • Can be related to menopause (reduction in estrogen)

-• Common sites are thoracic and lumbar spine, proximal humerus, proximal tibia, pelvis, distal radius
+• Common sites are the thoracic and lumbar spine, the proximal humerus, the proximal tibia, the pelvis, distal radius

 • Symptoms